-AntiNote: this pamphlet by anonymous authors in Minneapolis was originally posted at hygiene.nullhex.com, where a printable mini-zine version is also available as a PDF, with versions in languages besides English available (Russian, Serbo-Croatian, Greek, French) and more still forthcoming.
+AntiNote: this pamphlet by anonymous authors in Minneapolis was originally posted at hygiene.nullhex.com, where a printable mini-zine version is also available as a PDF, with versions in eight languages besides English available (Russian, Serbo-Croatian, Greek, French, Spanish, Arabic, German, and Italian).

 The authors, from the heart of Free Minneapolis, express their solidarity with all autonomous struggles for liberation from below, worldwide, and wish to acknowledge that the wisdom contained herein was not just gleaned from local experience here in a remote province of the so-called United States, but from observations that other revolutionaries internationally have shared with them.
 In that spirit, they request that these vital antibodies be shared throughout the world and deep within communities of the rebellious as well as among fence-sitters and bootlickers alike.

 The Minneapolis Uprising set off a wave of transformations, both political and personal, that have rocked the Twin Cities metro, the country, and the world.
 The state and the reactionary right have again laid bare the realities of policing, and we are all challenged to reconsider whether police have a place in our world.
 As we ask ourselves how we can shift our day-to-day habits and practices to avoid inviting in the violence and escalation that police bring to every interaction in our communities, we must remember: How we handle information is crucial to our safety and success.